2023 Most Popular General English Literature Master's Degree Schools in Arkansas

 About 50% of the students majoring in English at the school are women while 50% are male.

-Our analysis found University of Arkansas to be the most popular school for general English literature students who want to pursue a master’s degree in Arkansas.
-Located in the small city of Fayetteville, UARK is a public school with a fairly large student population.
+Our 2023 rankings named University of Arkansas the most popular school in Arkansas for general English literature students working on their master’s degree.
+Located in the city of Fayetteville, UARK is a public school with a very large student population.

 Of the 8 students majoring in English at UARK, 38% are male and 63% are female.